mystix/Mgt_AmazingWysiwyg/README.md

 ### Welcome to the Mgt Amazing WYSIWYG Editor for Magento

-WYSIWYG ( /ˈwɪziwɪɡ/ wiz-ee-wig)[1] is an acronym for What You See Is What You Get.
+WYSIWYG ( /ˈwɪziwɪɡ/ wiz-ee-wig) is an acronym for What You See Is What You Get.
-The term is used in computing to describe a system in which content (text and graphics) displayed onscreen during editing appears in a form closely corresponding to its appearance when printed or displayed as a finished product,[2] which might be a printed document, web page, or slide presentation.
+The term is used in computing to describe a system in which content (text and graphics) displayed onscreen during editing appears in a form closely corresponding to its appearance when printed or displayed as a finished product, which might be a printed document, web page, or slide presentation.

 Why should i use this Redactor WYSIWYG Editor for Magento?